-Turning ADHD into a Superpower: Stories of Success
+Turning a neurodivergent brain into a Superpower: Stories of Success

-In the past, ADHD likely existed under different names or was misunderstood, as its modern conceptualization only emerged in the 20th century.
+In the past, neurodivergence likely existed under different names or was misunderstood, as its modern conceptualization only emerged in the 20th century.

-Many historical figures, artists, leaders, and inventors who displayed signs of hyperactivity, impulsivity, and inattention might have been unknowingly living with ADHD.
+Many historical figures, artists, leaders, and inventors who displayed signs of neurodivergence might have been unknowingly living with one, two or more conditions or superpower - however you want to name it.

 However, without formal recognition, these traits were often seen as eccentricities, genius, or even disruptive behaviors.

-Many historical men and women, while never formally diagnosed with ADHD, exhibited behaviors that align with modern understandings of this neurodivergence.
+Many historical men and women, while never formally diagnosed, exhibited behaviors that align with modern understandings of non-linear thinkers.

-Traits such as hyperfocus, impulsivity, distractibility, and bursts of intense creativity are often associated with ADHD and were key characteristics of their personalities.
-They were not just survivors of their challenges—they transformed them into strengths, breaking boundaries in their fields.
-Their unique ways of thinking, energy, and drive often led to groundbreaking achievements in literature, art, science, and fashion.
+They were not just survivors of their neurodivergent challenges—they transformed them into strengths, breaking boundaries in their fields.
+Their unique ways of non-linear thinking, energy, and drive often led to groundbreaking achievements in literature, art, science, and fashion.

-These traits, which today would be recognized as part of ADHD, may have been a source of both their struggles and their incredible accomplishments.
+These traits, which today would be recognized as part of the neurodivergent spectrum, may have been a source of both their struggles and their incredible accomplishments.

-Women may struggle more with ADHD due to differences in symptom manifestation and societal expectations.
-ADHD in women often presents with more internalized symptoms such as inattentiveness and emotional dysregulation, rather than the hyperactivity seen more commonly in men.
-Additionally, women may face greater pressure to conform to social norms, which can exacerbate ADHD symptoms and hinder effective coping strategies.
+Women may struggle more with a non-linear brain due to differences in symptom manifestation and societal expectations.
+Neurodivergence in women often presents with more internalized symptoms. because they may face greater pressure to conform to social norms, which can exacerbate neurodivergent symptoms and hinder effective coping strategies.

-Despite these challenges, many women have harnessed their ADHD traits, such as creativity, hyperfocus, and resilience, to achieve remarkable successes and make significant contributions in various fields.
+Despite these challenges, many women have harnessed their neurodivergent traits, such as creativity, hyperfocus, out-of-the-box thinking, giftedness and resilience, to achieve remarkable successes and make significant contributions in various fields.

 Good.